stanleyn/SuperNode/README.md

 # SuperNode
 Reduce the size of your network from N nodes to S super nodes

-#Overview:
+Overview:
 -The objective of this code is to convert your network of N nodes to a network of S super nodes -You will input your network (as an igraph graph object) -You get out 1) Node to super node assignments and 2) the new super node network -This is the work described in https://arxiv.org/abs/1706.04110

-#Contact:
+Contact:
  -For issues, please contact Natalie Stanley, NatalieStanley1318@gmail.com

-#Practical Info:
+Practical Info:
  -This code was tested using R version 3.4.3
  -You will need to install igraph if you have not already

-#Main Function
+Main Function
--SuperNode.R is the main function
+-`SuperNode.R` is the main function
 -Inputs:
   -Network: Your igraph network object
   -S: the number of super nodes you wish to turn your network into